 Moroni says apostles give the Holy Ghost, and D&C 35 tells Sidney to give the Holy Ghost even as the apostles of old.
 Other sections of D&C call Joseph Smith, Oliver Cowdery, David Whitmer and others as apostles, years before the Quorum of the Twelve was organized in 1835.

 Here’s another interesting tidbit.
 D&C 84 was received in September 1832, two and half years before the Quorum of the Twelve was organized.
 Yet the Lord said:

 63 And as I said unto mine apostles, even so I say unto you, for you are mine apostles, even God’s high priests; ye are they whom my Father hath given me; ye are my friends;

 This revelation was given to Joseph in the presence of six others.
 We don’t know their identities (if someone knows them, speak up!).
 But the Lord declares that these seven people are both high priests and apostles.
 We know Sidney was ordained a high priest in 1831, and we know the Lord called him an apostle in Section 35.
 I would not be surprised if Sidney was present when Section 84 was received.

 Brigham Young – called February 14, 1835

-Brigham had four years less seniority than Sydney had upon the death of Joseph.
-Brigham should have never challenged Sydney if the current law of succession by seniority was the law of the Lord.
+Brigham had four years less seniority than Sidney had upon the death of Joseph.
+Brigham should have never challenged Sidney if the current law of succession by seniority was the law of the Lord.